timm/ezr/docs/exercises.md

 ## Exercise1

 Make your own data.
+At least 50 lines. e.g.

+- find 50 movies
+- then 20 times,
+  - pick 3 items at random and ask people which one is best.
+Add one to the score of that movie and zero to the others).
+  - List some details about the movie (location, running time,  number of big name stars, get creative)

-Find something where there are multiple goals.
-Echo the format of the data in that directory.
+      Echo the format of
+the data in that directory.
 See what you get:

 ```